JustMaier/angular-autoFields-bootstrap/README.md

 * `list` the string that goes into ng-options for select fields
 * `rows` number of textarea rows (defaults to 3)
 * `columns` number of sm columns a field should span if the type is multiple.
 If this is applied at the same level as the multiple type, it will apply it to all of it's fields.
+* `msgs` validation messages for corresponding validation properties on the field

 ##Options